Release Date: January 22, 2013

 6. (--) Villain - I saw the villain coming from a mile away, which could very well have been a part of the book's intent, but I saw the villain, and I thought, "meh."
 Okay, there are some twists in the villain's story, and there are some equally surprising twists about villain's crony, but ... did I care?
 I couldn't get into the danger the villain represented.
 There was a definite linearity to what was going to happen, and because of that, I think there was no anticipation on my end..

 7. (--) Missing Factor - When I finished this book, my first thoughts were, well, this book should be rated really high... but why don't I feel more for it?
 It's missing that "oomph" factor.
 Why?
 I'm not really sure.
 Yeah, Mac was easy to relate to, yeah, I loved the themes, yeah, the world was detailed, yeah, their dialogue was nice, yeah, the writing was beautiful.
 But the villain didn't compel me, and maybe I wasn't as attached to Mac as I should have been.
-I just couldn't get over the sense that this book could have been so much more than what it actually was.
-And that very well could just be me.
+I just couldn't get over the sense that this book could have been so much more than what it actually was -- or at least what I would have wanted from it and the concept, so that could very well be just personal preference.

-8. (+) Writing - So I hadn't read The Near Witch, though I'd certainly heard good things about it, and now I can see why!
+8. (+) Writing - So I hadn't read The Near Witch, though I'd certainly heard good things about it, and now I can see why Ms. Schwab has many fans!
 Victoria Schwab is one of the few authors I've read who can create such fantastic atmosphere with her writing.
 Reminds me of Maggie Stiefvater and Lauren DeStefano, though her writing is not as lyrical or poetic as theirs.
 It's beautiful nonetheless.

 10. (+) Cover - love how the colors really capture the mood + the importance of the keys!